GTMF On the Road

 GTMF On the Road is a new initiative by the Grand Teton Music Festival to bring live classical music education to audiences in Teton County and surrounding communities through free concerts performed by Festival Orchestra musicians.
 GTMF On the Road aims to make the art forms of classical and jazz music accessible by breaking down favorites in the genres and introducing audiences of all ages to basic musical concepts.

-Community partners in this initiative include Hole Food Rescue, Teton Literacy Center, Above and Beyond the Classroom in Teton Valley, One22 Resource Center, Teton Music School, St. John’s Hospital, Teton County Public Library, Jackson Hole Public Art, Astoria Hot Springs, Jackson Hole Senior Center, National Museum of Wildlife Art, and Melvin Brewing.
+Community partners in this initiative include Hole Food Rescue, Teton Literacy Center, Above and Beyond the Classroom in Teton Valley, One22 Resource Center, Teton Music School, St. John’s Hospital, Teton County Public Library, Jackson Hole Public Art, Astoria Hot Springs, Jackson Hole Senior Center and National Museum of Wildlife Art.

 GTMF On the Road Ensembles